Police escort bleeding man off Hawke's Bay property and shut down Napier street - NZ Herald

-A bleeding man has been taken to Hawke's Bay Hospital after he was escorted off a Napier property with a leg injury.
+A bleeding man has been taken to Hawke's Bay Hospital after an incident at a Napier address.

 Police had cordoned off a section of Nuffield Ave, between Massey Cres and Seddon Cres, before going onto the property.
 The cordon was removed about 4.50pm.